Is Something Neurologically Wrong With Donald Trump?

 Though these moments could be inconsequential, they call attention to the alarming absence of a system to evaluate elected officials’ fitness for office—to reassure concerned citizens that the “leader of the free world” is not cognitively impaired, and on a path of continuous decline.

 Proposals for such a system have been made in the past, but never implemented.
 The job of the presidency is not what it used to be.
 For most of America’s history, it was not possible for the commander in chief to unilaterally destroy a continent, or the entire planet, with one quick decision.
 Today, even the country’s missileers—whose job is to sit in bunkers and await a signal—are tested three times per month on their ability to execute protocols.
 They are required to score at least 90 percent.
-Testing is not required for their commander-in-chief to be able to execute a protocol, much less testing to execute the sort of high-level decision that would set this process in motion.
+Testing is not required for their commander in chief to be able to execute a protocol, much less testing to execute the sort of high-level decision that would set this process in motion.

 The lack of a system to evaluate presidential fitness only stands to become more consequential as the average age of leaders increases.
 The Constitution sets finite lower limits on age but gives no hint of an upper limit.
 At the time of its writing, septuagenarians were relatively rare, and having survived so long was a sign of heartiness and cautiousness.
 Now it is the norm.
-In 2016 the top three presidential candidates were ages 69, 70, and 75.
+In 2016 the top three presidential candidates turned 69, 70, and 75.
 By the time of the 2021 inauguration, a President Joe Biden would be 78.

 After age 40, the brain decreases in volume by about 5 percent every decade.
 The most noticeable loss is in the frontal lobes.
 These control motor functioning of the sort that would direct a hand to a cup and a cup to the mouth in one fluid motion—in most cases without even looking at the cup.